marianocabezas/rethinking_dsc/README.md

-# Rethinking the Dice loss for unbalanced datasets using 3D patches
+# Rethinking the loss function for extremely unbalanced datasets using 3D patches

 Project to test some toy examples on the DSC loss for highly unbalanced datasets.